-Understanding that funding from the LEP which covers construction, delivery, monitoring and evaluation cannot exceed £3,617,222, CWaC will cover any additional costs the scheme may encounter to ensure its completion.
+Understanding that funding from the CWLEP which covers construction, delivery, monitoring and evaluation cannot exceed \pounds 3,663,000 as per the conditional offer letter.
+CWAC will cover any additional costs the scheme may encounter to ensure its completion.

-5.6.2 Council and Cabinet Funding Approvals
+5.6.2 Council Approvals